Zint Barcode Generator and Zint Barcode Studio User Manual

 The above are exclusive, the following optional and OR-ed.

-HEIGHTPERROW_MODE Interpret the height variable as per-row rather than as overall height.
+HEIGHTPERROW_MODEInterpret the height member as per-row rather than as overall height.

-The default mode is DATA_MODE.
+The default mode is DATA_MODE (CLI option --binary).
 (Note that this differs from the default for the CLI and GUI, which is UNICODE_MODE.)

-DATA_MODE, UNICODE_MODE and GS1_MODE are mutually exclusive, whereas ESCAPE_MODE, GS1PARENS_MODE, GS1NOCHECK_MODE, HEIGHTPERROW_MODE and FAST_MODE are optional.
+DATA_MODE, UNICODE_MODE and GS1_MODE are mutually exclusive, whereas ESCAPE_MODE, GS1PARENS_MODE, GS1NOCHECK_MODE, HEIGHTPERROW_MODE, FAST_MODE, EXTRA_ESCAPE_MODE, GS1SYNTAXENGINE_MODE and GS1RAW_MODE are optional.
 So, for example, you can set

 or